-The Performance Management Framework enables the Council to monitor the progress it is making towards the achievement of its Corporate Plan.
+The Performance Management Framework enables us to monitor the progress the Council is making towards the achievement of its Corporate Plan.

-The framework consists of four levels.
+The framework consists of three levels.

-The Council's performance is reported on a quarterly basis and is available on the Council's website: www.southderbyshire.gov.uk/performance.
+The Council's performance is reported on a quarterly basis and is available at: www.southderbyshire.gov.uk/performance.